hyosung11/Launch-School/Courses/JS129/Study_Guide.md

 - Method calls like `call()`, and `apply()` can refer `this` to any object.
 - In an event, `this` refers to the **element** that received the event.

-## 14. Implicit and Explicit Execution Context
+## 8 Implicit and Explicit Execution Context

 It's crucial to understand how the execution context, i.e., the value of `this`, is determined and what it refers to in various scenarios.

-4. All JavaScript code executes within a context.
+All JavaScript code executes within a context.
 The top-level context is the `window` object in browsers and the `global` object in Node.
 All global methods and objects, such as `parseInt` and `Math`, are properties of `window` or `global`.

-## 8 Implicit and Explicit Execution Context
+### `new` and Implicit Execution Context

+In an earlier lesson, we discussed how a function could receive an implicit execution context.
+In particular, function and method calls provide an implicit context.
+For a function call, the implicit context is the global object; for a method call, it's the object used to call the method.

+Now that we know about constructors, we can add a constructor call with `new` as a third way to provide an implicit execution context.
+When you call a function with `new`, its implicit context is the new object.

 ### 8.1 Execution Context